 You should ask the recipient to confirm receipt of the message with a quick call or email in return.

 It is important to decline an offer as promptly as possible.
 This should be done tactfully, both for your own sake and for the reputation of UIC Law.
 You should express your appreciation of the offer and your high regard for the employer, indicating that it was difficult to make this decision.
 Do not burn any bridges!
 Down the road, you may want to reapply to this employer.
 Also, remember that these may be your future colleagues.

 “Thank you again for taking the time to meet with me as well as offering me a law clerk position.
 It is with regret that I will not be able to accept your offer for the upcoming summer.
 I hope our paths will cross again in the future.”

 Can You Rescind Acceptance of an Offer?

-If you accept an offer and need to rescind your acceptance for any reason, you must contact your CSO counselor before reaching out to your employer.
+If you accept an offer and believe that there are exceptional circumstances that require that you rescind your acceptance for any reason, you must contact your CSO counselor to discuss your situation before reaching out the employer.

 Nondiscrimination Policy Heading link